 Composite numbers are numbers that have at least one factor other than the number itself and 1.
 Let’s look at a few examples.

 Let us take a number say 4.
 It can be written as 4 × 1, 1 × 4, and 2 × 2 So the factors of 4 are 1, 2, and 4.
-Therefore, we can say that 4 is a composite number as it has only 2 factors.
+Therefore, we can say that 4 is a composite number as it has more than 2 factors.